The Open 2017: Jordan Spieth channels Michael Phelps tips to lead

 "I was thinking, geez, here we go again," McIlroy told reporters.
 "But JP [his caddie, JP Fitzgerald) he reminded me who I was, basically.
 He said, 'You're Rory McIlroy, what are you doing?'"

-McIlroy rallied and clawed back some ground after turning for home, with three birdies in his last four holes to end alongside Johnson.
+McIlroy rallied after turning for home, with three birdies in his last four holes to end alongside Johnson.

 Poulter, who was second to Padraig Harrington the last time the Open was at Royal Birkdale in 2008, has missed the last five majors with a foot injury and had to come through qualifying to gain his spot.